 Q. How do I know if I have melasma?

 A. Melasma is easy to identify and does not require extensive diagnostic tools or testing.
 If you are experiencing dark patches or hyperpigmentation on the face or areas of the body commonly exposed to the sun, you might have melasma.
 Hyperpigmentation can be a lifelong skin condition, so it is important to see a qualified medical practitioner in order to appropriately diagnose and treat pigment issues.

 At Nashville Skin, our dermatologists and practitioners are experts in treating diverse skin issues, including melasma.
 Our team of skin specialists can help diagnose and improve the visible effects of excess pigment and help restore your clear complexion.

 Q. Does melasma go away on its own?

 A. Melasma is a skin condition that typically develops slowly and, in some cases, may disappear on its own.
 However, with the right treatment combination and sun protection, it’s possible to achieve comprehensive results much faster.

 How Can Nashville Skin Help?

-All of our skin care professionals at Nashville Skin have extensive expertise in the latest and most effective methods for treating patients with pigment issues.
+All of our skin care professionals at Nashville Skin have extensive expertise in the latest and most effective medical dermatology methods for treating patients with pigment issues.
 Nashville Skin specializes in treatments for melasma that are non-invasive and require little recovery time, yet provide robust long-term results.

 Next, learn about Psoriasis.